garylvov/garylvov.github.io/_pages/about.md

  [Amazon Robotics](https://www.linkedin.com/company/amazon-fulfillment-technologies-robotics/p), and
  the Robotics & Autonomous Systems Lab@[General Electric Research](https://www.linkedin.com/company/geresearch/).

-I graduated from Northeastern University in 2025 with a Bachelor of Science in Computer Engineering and Computer Science, where I was advised by Prof. [Taskin Padir](https://www.linkedin.com/in/tpadir/) in the [Robotics & Intelligent Vehicles Research Lab](https://robot.neu.edu/).
+I graduated from Northeastern University with a Bachelor of Science in Computer Engineering and Computer Science, where I was advised by Prof. [Taskin Padir](https://www.linkedin.com/in/tpadir/) in the [Robotics & Intelligent Vehicles Research Lab](https://robot.neu.edu/).